Matt-Webb/interview-todo-mvc-angular/README.md

 * Add an additional filter to the "All", "Active" and "Complete" ones.
 This filter will fetch and display the name of the matches.

 To retrieve the matches you must use our WH API [API documentation](WHAPI.md).
-Reloading the page should keep the task till we remove it and it shouldn't have duplicated (reloading the page shouldn't display the same event twice)
+Reloading the page should keep the task till we remove it and it shouldn't have duplicates (reloading the page shouldn't display the same event twice)

 * Create an extra filter which displays only the in-play tasks.